 Here is a list of Schengen countries:

 Canadians, Americans, British, Australians and New Zealanders do not require a visa to visit Italy.
 However, you should always do your research and check with your embassy.
-Click here or here to see whether or not you will require a tourist visa when travelling to Rome.
+Click here or here to see whether or not you will require a tourist visa when traveling to Rome.

 Although this isn’t a requirement to enter into Italy, having travel insurance is just a good idea!
 We personally use and recommend Safety Wing.

-How to get from the airport to the historical center of Rome
+How To Get from the Airport to the Historical Center of Rome

 Once you’re in the city, you’ll need to figure out how to get from the airport to the center of Rome.
 Luckily, the transportation system is really good.